Urooj-Fatima07/VideoProcessing/README.md

 Before running the script, ensure the following folder structure in your project directory:

+video-processing/ <br>
-video-processing/ │ ├── input/ # Folder where you place the original video files │ ├── output/ # Folder where processed video files will be saved │ └── process_videos.bat # Batch script for Windows to process the videos
+├── input/         # Folder where you place the original video files <br>
+├── output/        # Folder where processed video files will be saved <br>
+└── process_videos.bat  # Batch script for Windows to process the videos <br>

 ## Installation and Setup